 Her condition became critical after midnight as emergency doctors were eventually called to diagnose the decline.

-She told the court she performed the test at about 1.40am because Bills "seemed like she had a low blood sugar" based on her symptoms.
+The nurse told the court a test was performed at about 1.40am because Bills "seemed like she had a low blood sugar" based on her symptoms.

-However, according to Sokhi, the test came back normal but she couldn't specifically recall notifying the medical team.
+However, according to the nurse, the test came back normal but the nurse couldn't specifically recall notifying the medical team.

 Dr Lit Son Yoong previously told the inquest that he recalled asking for Bills' blood sugar levels and was told it was "fine".